5 Effective Brainstorming Exercises

 Erase

 We have a tendency to repeat ourselves and therefore get stuck with the same ideas.
-For this reason it's good to quickly implement your ideas as you get them so that you never need to pounder about them again, but instead instantly see if they work or not.
+This can get extremely frustrating and for that reason alone, it's a good idea to rapidly implement your ideas as you get them and instantly see if they work or not.
+Thus you never need to repetitively think about them again.

-This activity is based on not repeating your solution twice.
-First write down the problem and as you come up with an idea, don't repeat it again, just pretend that you're not allowed to use it anymore.
-Come up with completely new activities to build your strategy on.
-Erase (mentally) those activities you're offering currently, so that you begin on scratch!
+First write down the problem and as you come up with an idea, don't repeat it twice!
+Just pretend that you'll get killed if you use it again (this might be a harsh method, but you have to be slightly rough on yourself sometimes).
+Now it's time to figure out completely new activities to build your strategy on.
+Mentally erase those benefits you are currently offering, so that you really can start on scratch!

-Instead of thinking about what you should do, think of what would most definitely ruin you if you attended it.
-This is a creative way to see the problem from a different perspective.
+The most intuitive thing is to think about what you should do.
+Not in this exercise.
+Begin now with writing down those ideas that will most definitely ruin you if you attend them.
+This is an exceptionally creative way to see a problem from a different perspective.

 Face your Fears

 Write down the craziest and weirdest ideas you can come up with.
-Even though this is an exercise, many can feel fear doing this as one might feel that it won't help or that you'll might consider trying these ideas.
-But by doing, and not taking the brainstorm session too seriously, you can completely relax and allow your brain to play with ideas as much as it likes.
-Don't restrict yourself, see what happens.
+Even though this is just an exercise, it's common to feel fear doing this as you might sense that it will not help or that you might actually get mad and consider trying these ideas.
+But by doing it full-heartedly and not taking the brainstorm session too seriously, you can completely relax and allow your brain to play with ideas.
+It's important that you don't restrict yourself.
+Don't fear impossible thoughts, let your imagination experiment for itself and see what happens.

 Break Rules

-This can be slightly associated with the previous exercise (the one above), as it is about letting go of your principles in life for a second and really allow your creativity to flow.
-Deliberately break rules.
-For example, if you're making a strategy for a particular market, then reflect on all the rules and principles that the market consist of.
-Now, break them all, have them on their heads, shake the systems and then make entirely new rules with own principles.
+This is somewhat associated with the previous exercise (the one above), as it's about facing and letting go of your principles in life for a second and give your creativity a wider space to flow in.
+Here's the principle of this exercise: Deliberately break rules.
+For example, if you're planning a strategy for a particular market, first reflect on all the rules and principles in which that market consists of.
+Now, break each and every one of them (no mercy!): have them on their heads, shake the systems and then make entirely new rules with own principles.
+In this brainstorming exercise you're creating your own empire: be a destructive innovator!

 Ask Weird Questions

 Weird questions can lead to innovative solutions.
-The questions don't need to be in relevance to your topic, but it can help you understand people's curiosity and emotions.
+The questions don't need to be in relevance to your topic, but it can help you understand various prospects' behaviors and emotions.

 What if people didn't need to eat, how would they stay healthy?